rabbitmq/workloads/basic-get/Readme.md

 >
 > If we want to keep the current semantics of `get_no_ack` which only reports `basic.get` that return a message, we could add another `message_stats` metric like `get_empty` with its corresponding `get_empty_details.rate` metric too that reports the number of `basic.get` requests that returned `get-empty` messages.

 On the other hand, we can observe via `tcpdump` that the broker is receiving those `basic.get` calls.
 The command below will capture the incoming traffic for 1 second and a maximum of 100000 tcp packets on port 5672.
-It will only capture the request messages not the response (i.e. `get-ok` or `get-empty` messages):
+It will only capture the request messages not the response (i.e. it will not capture `get-ok` or `get-empty` messages):

 `timeout 1 tcpdump -A -s9001 -v -c 100000 dst port 5672 -w /tmp/rmq.pcap`

-If we want to capture incoming and outgoing traffic (i.e. the reply messages) use this other command:
+If we want to capture incoming and outgoing traffic (i.e. the reply messages too) use this other command:

 `timeout 1 tcpdump -A -s9001 -v -c 100000 port 5672 -w /tmp/rmq.pcap`

 You can use [Wireshark](https://www.rabbitmq.com/amqp-wireshark.html) to inspect the file `/tmp/rmq.pcap`.